cmroug14/writing-archimedes/markdown/Transcriptions_Diagrams.md

 With the appearance of the static diagram preserved through the tracing's geometric objects and labels as discussed above, a third part of the SVG file applies the structure of the construction from the text to the diagram.
 This data is in addition to the diplomatic transcription of the diagram, since it looks beyond the figure to the text.

 The construction that is laid out in a proposition is broken down into steps.
 This information is included in the diagram tracing through the group element `<g/>`.
 The geometric objects and labels that are set out in the first step of the construction are contained within a `<g/>` element with the attribute `inkscape:label="tracesteps01"`, those set out in the second step are within a group identified as `tracesteps02`, etc.  The steps of the construction provide an alternative framework through which to study the diagram.

+#### Editorial Notes

+The physical diagrams which the SVG files trace are not all perfect: some are faded, obscured, or partially lost.
+Occasionally additions were made to diagrams or the scribe erred and corrected his mistake.
+The diagram tracings therefore encode all of this information to provide as complete a picture as possible.

+The `<desc\>` element, contained within the `<path/>` or `<text/>` element, includes editorial information.
+A label might be `visible` or `unclear`.
+A geometric object can be `visible`, `unclear`, or `reconstructed`.
+When the object is absolutely certain (as it often is in Codex Bodmer 8), it is marked as `visible`.
+The current state of Codex C means that diagrams are often obscured or partially lost.
+A shape which is legible but visually faded or obscured in part receives the marker `unclear`: a line for which the two endpoints can be seen but not the middle, for example, would be marked as such.
+A shape which is known to have existed in the manuscript but which is too illegible for a confident tracing would be marked as `reconstructed`.
+A scenario where a quarter of a circumscribed polygon is faded and completely missing in parts would receive such a marker: unlike the case with the uncertain line, there is not enough information to be sure that the missing arcs of the polygon followed the specific path drawn.

+There are some cases of diagrams where scribal corrections are apparent.
+Having drawn a line incorrectly, the scribe sometimes scrapes away the error and draws the correct line.
+Such a scenario requires `sic` and `corr` markers.
+The same is true for labels: corrections are encoded with `sic` and `corr`.
+If an addition in the form of a geographic object or label is made, it is marked with `add`; similarly, deletions are marked with `del`.